Gammerdinger/sex-SNP-finder/README.md

 ### Command line input options

 * input_file -> input_file.sync -> This is your sync file from the Popoolation2 pipeline.
 The format should look like this (You do not need to have the reference genome loaded into the 3rd column.
-Sex_SNP_Finder.pl does not utilize reference genome information):
+Sex_SNP_Finder does not utilize reference genome information):
     - Column 1 -> Scaffold/Contig
     - Column 2 -> Position
     - Column 3 -> Reference genome base